 WHAT COMES NEXT

-Our Vision for 21st Century policing can be accomplished for a fraction of what we currently spend.
+Our Vision for to transform policing can be accomplished for a fraction of what we currently spend.
 Current police budgets are enormous, totaling more than $115 billion per year, collectively.
 Spending on police and the criminal legal system has dramatically outpaced expenditures in community-based services that help people build stable, safe communities.
 We have an obligation to change this paradigm and support efforts in Black and Brown communities to develop and build community-controlled institutions and interventions that have been proven to improve public safety and health more effectively than oppressive, terrifying, ineffectual, and deadly modern policing.

 Reducing funding to police departments and reinvesting those funds into Black and Brown communities are necessary steps to prevent further harm and to restore the promise of our Constitution for all people.

 The ACLU will work across the country to support Black- and Brown-led community organizations to implement a three-part formula to bring an end to our country’s long nightmare with police violence:

 - Prohibiting police from enforcing a range of non-serious offenses, including issuing fines and making arrests for non-dangerous behaviors, thus eliminating many of the unnecessary interactions between the police and community members that have led to so much violence and so many deaths;

 - Reinvesting savings from the current policing budgets into alternatives to policing that will keep local communities safe and help them thrive;